 These T&C are effective unless and until terminated by either you or Revelstoke Mountain CoLab Cooperative pursuant to the terms hereof.

 The T&C must be adhered to at all times.
 Failure to follow the T&C can result in non-renewal or even early termination of the Services.
-Revelstoke Mountain CoLab Cooperative reserves the right to terminate these T&C and/or deny you access to the Services (or any part thereof) at any time, immediately, without notice, and without refund for any pre-paid Services if, in Revelstoke Mountain CoLab Cooperative’s sole judgment, you fail to comply with the T&C, Code of Conduct, or Guidelines.
+Revelstoke Mountain CoLab Society reserves the right to terminate these T&C and/or deny you access to the Services (or any part thereof) at any time, immediately, without notice, and without refund for any pre-paid Services if, in Revelstoke Mountain CoLab Society’s sole judgment, you fail to comply with the T&C, Code of Conduct, or Guidelines.